adarshlilhare/Fake-news-sentence-and-image-detector-using-ai-ml-bot/README.md

 And packages like sentence_transformers,torchvision,scikit_learn,sklearn,torch,torchgen,transformers,requests,jinja2,tokenizers,sentencepiece,urllib3,mpmath,sympy,setuptools,regex,thread,PIL,packaging,pillow,networkx,idna,fsspec,filelock,certifi,scipy like packages using pip command in cmd or to avoid so much issue u can directly install all these by going to this folder using requirements.txt command in cmd we have used minilm huggingface, pytorch cpu v2(for sentence detection) and microsoft debartav3(for image detection) models in it
+*and also remember one thing which is that please use your own api keys from google cloud console as mentioned in code*